reactjs/react.dev/content/docs/optimizing-performance.md

 ### Generally speaking, use functional components whenever possible

 If your component doesn't actually need to be written as a class in order to do what it needs to do, start out by writing it as a function.
-Although React's optimization for functional components is a small one, it's still certainly possible that your functional component will outperform the same component written as a `PureComponent`, and it will definitely outperform the equivalent regular class component.
-And more importantly, this will help your codebase to be more readable and consistent in accordance with the general guideline of using functions for simple presentational components.
+Although React's optimization for functional components is a small one, it's still certainly possible that your functional component will outperform the same component written as a `PureComponent`, and it will definitely outperform the equivalent regular class component (unless you wrote your own `shouldComponentUpdate` method for it).
+And more importantly, this will help your codebase to be more readable and consistent, following the general guideline of using functions for simple presentational components.

 ### When to use regular class components